 The goal of the Endowment for the Arts Fund is to assist arts groups in developing into organizations that:

 - Possess a mission/vision that promotes high quality artistic expression;

 - Have an active and engaged Board of Directors; and recruit volunteers and staff members that have a strong relationship with the community.

 Since 1987, 364 unrestricted operating grants have been distributed totaling $614,390.

 Our hope is to focus in on the arts organizations in rural communities, learn more about the work that is being done in these communities, enhance our knowledge of that work and increase the amount of funding per organization.
 This will ensure that our granting dollars are making the most impact in southern Arizona’s rural arts communities.

-Founded in 1985, our 3-fold mission is: provide affordable studio space to artists; historically preserve the 1905 facility; and foster appreciation for the arts in our community which includes: delivering arts learning and art exposure opportunities at no or low cost for a multigenerational, low income, and diverse public.
+Founded in 1985, our 3-fold mission is: to provide affordable studio space to artists; historically preserve the 1905 facility; and foster appreciation for the arts in our community, which includes: delivering arts learning and art exposure opportunities at no or low cost for a multigenerational, low income, and diverse public.